-As part of The Burlington Livable Community Project, sponsored by the City of Burlington and AARP Vermont, The Snelling Center for Government convened a series of focused conversations with community members aged 50+.
+As part of The Burlington Livable Community Project sponsored by the City of Burlington and AARP Vermont, The Snelling Center for Government convened a series of focused conversations with community members aged 50+.
 These conversations are one part of a multifaceted strategy to engage the members of the community in identifying opportunities to ensure Burlington is a great place to grow older and is a livable city for all ages.

-Through previous research nationally and here in Vermont, we have learned that there are 5 primary concerns that are often raised as Vermonters think about aging: health care, high costs of living, long-term care, the general availability of employment, and adequate finances.
+Through previous research nationally and here in Vermont, we have learned that there are five primary concerns that are often raised as Vermonters think about aging: health care, high costs of living, long-term care, the general availability of employment, and adequate finances.
 These critical issues are being addressed in other forums statewide.
-The project conveners therefore chose to focus on community design and three important contributors to healthy aging and quality of life: mobility, housing and community engagement.
+The project conveners therefore chose to focus on community design and on three important contributors to healthy aging and quality of life: mobility, housing, and community engagement.

-The purpose of this set of interviews was to elicit a greater understanding of what makes Burlington a good city in which to grow older and to identify some concrete actions that we could take to make it even better.
+The purpose of this set of interviews was to elicit a greater understanding of what makes Burlington a good city in which to grow older, and to identify some concrete actions that we could take to make it even better.
 The goal of the focus groups was to identify preliminary themes and areas in need of exploration with the full diversity of Burlington's 50+ residents.
-These themes were then tested out through a telephone survey with in a statistically representative sample of Burlington residents.
-An equal, if not greater, value from the discussions was capturing how the participants talked about their experience of growing older and some of the cultural attitudes towards the older population which they encounter and seek to change.
+These themes were then tested out through a telephone survey with a statistically representative sample of Burlington residents.
+An equal, if not greater, value from the discussions was capturing how the participants talked about their experience of growing older and some of the cultural attitudes toward the older population that they encounter and seek to change.

-As part of their orientation, participants were asked to complete a brief survey before the sessions (Appendix A).
+As part of their orientation, participants were asked to complete a brief survey prior to the sessions (Appendix A).
 This survey was designed to gather preliminary data as well as set the frame for the discussions.
+Generally the responses demonstrated a positive feeling about living in Burlington, but with some specific and serious concerns around safety and the availability of future housing options once residents no longer were able to stay in their own homes.

-The discussion sessions began by identifying the reasons residents chose and want to stay in Burlington along with what might prompt them to leave.
-The sessions then moved to a deeper exploration of issues related to housing, mobility and community engagement.
+The discussion sessions began by identifying the reasons residents chose and want to stay in Burlington, along with what might prompt them to leave.
+The sessions then moved to a deeper exploration of issues related to housing, mobility, and community engagement.
 The following is a sample of the questions:

-- What is needed to be in place to make Burlington your city of choice for living as you grow older? - If a move was/is needed, what factors/features would be important in choosing housing? - How do you get to where you want or need to go?
+- What is needed to be in place to make Burlington your city of choice to live in as you grow older? - If a move was/is needed, what factors/features would be important in choosing housing?

+- How do you get to where you want or need to go?
 If there comes a time when you can't drive any more, or perhaps you don't drive now, how does this change your life? - What are some of the ways in which you are engaged in community life?
 What would make it easier for you to take part in community activities?

-The discussions were audio taped and then transcribed.
-The full questioning guide and an outline of results are included this report's appendices (Appendix B and C respectively).
+The discussions were audio-taped and then transcribed.
+The full questioning guide and an outline of results are included in this report's appendices (Appendix B and C, respectively).
 This report provides a summary only and is not intended to be a detailed reporting of session proceedings.